PaboXZ/Pager/README.txt

 task_data

 Values:
-task_id -PRIMARY KEY, auto increment task_thread_id -For which thread task was created task_user_id -Id of author task_title																	MAX LENGTH: 256 task_content																MAX LENGTH: 2024 task_create_timestamp
-task_edit_timestamp -Timestamp of last edit task_power -Priority of task												VALUES: 0-15 task_is_complete -Values: 0 is not complete, 1 is complete task_is_pinned -Values: 0 is not pinned, 1 is pinned
+task_id -PRIMARY KEY, auto increment										AUTO task_thread_id -For which thread task was created							AUTO task_user_id -Id of author													AUTO task_title																	REQUIRED			MAX LENGTH: 64 task_content																REQUIRED			MAX LENGTH: 2024 task_create_timestamp														AUTO task_edit_timestamp -Timestamp of last edit									AUTO task_power -Priority of task												REQUIRED			VALUES: 0-15 task_is_complete -Values: 0 is not complete, 1 is complete					AUTO task_is_pinned -Values: 0 is not pinned, 1 is pinned						AUTO

 Table
 connection_user_thread  -table where information about connection to thread and permissions for that thread are stored